Whiskers: Vibrissae

 The vibrissal hair is usually thicker and stiffer than other types of (pelagic) hair but, like other hairs, the shaft consists of an inert material (keratin) and contains no nerves.
 However, vibrissae are different from other hair structures because they grow from a special hair follicle incorporating a capsule of blood called a blood sinus which is heavily innervated by sensory nerves.
 Vibrissae are symmetrically arranged in groups on the face and supply the trigeminal nerve.

 The mystacial macrovibrissae are shared by a large group of land and marine mammals (see images), and it is this group that has received by far the most scientific study.
 The arrangement of these whiskers is not random: they form an ordered grid of arcs (columns) and rows, with shorter whiskers at the front and longer whiskers at the rear (see images).
 In the mouse, gerbil, hamster, rat, guinea pig, rabbit, and cat, each individual follicle is innervated by 100–200 primary afferent nerve cells.
 These cells serve an even larger number of mechanoreceptors of at least eight distinct types.
 Accordingly, even small deflections of the vibrissal hair can evoke a sensory response in the animal.
 Rats and mice typically have approximately 30 macrovibrissae on each side of the face, with whisker lengths up to around 50 mm in (laboratory) rats, 30 mm in (laboratory) mice, and a slightly larger number of microvibrissae.
 Thus, an estimate for the total number of sensory nerve cells serving the mystacial vibrissal array on the face of a rat or mouse might be 25,000.
 Natural shapes of rat's mystacial pad vibrissae are well approximated by pieces of the Euler spiral.
 When all these pieces for a single rat are assembled together, they span an interval extending from one coiled domain of the Euler spiral to the other.

-Rats and mice are considered to be "whisker specialists", but marine mammals may make even greater investment in their vibrissal sensory system.
+Marine mammals may make even greater investment in their vibrissal sensory system than rats and mice.
 Seal whiskers, which are similarly arrayed across the mystacial region, are each served by around 10 times as many nerve fibres as those in rats and mice, so that the total number of nerve cells innervating the mystacial vibrissae of a seal has been estimated to be in excess of 300,000.
 Manatees, remarkably, have around 600 vibrissae on or around their lips.

 Whiskers can be very long in some species; the length of a chinchilla's whiskers can be more than a third of its body length (see image).
 Even in species with shorter whiskers, they can be very prominent appendages (see images).
 Thus, whilst whiskers certainly could be described as "proximal sensors" in contrast to, say, eyes, they offer a tactile sense with a sensing range that is functionally very significant.